-Dec 31, 2013 June 30, 2013 Assets as FVTPL (i) Other financial liabilities (ii) \$ 88,275 24,170 \$ 334,641 177,166
+Marc ch 31, 2014 June 30, 2013 Assets as FVTPL (i) Other financial liabilities (ii) \$ 643,108 6,668 \$ 334,641 177,166

-(i) Cash and cash equivalents
+- (i) Cash and cash equivalents - (ii) Accounts payable and amounts due to related parties

 Fair Value

 The estimated fair values of cash and cash equivalents, accounts payable and amounts due to related parties approximate their respective carrying values due to the short periods to maturity.
 For fair value estimates, the Company classifies its fair value measurements within a fair value hierarchy, which reflects the significance of the inputs used in making the measurements.